joergschwarzwaelder/hhc2024/Objective-8/README.md

 **Achievement: [Silver] Mobile Analysis**

-## Hard 🥇
+## Gold 🥇
-For the hard part, a similar application is provided in an .aab format.
+For the Gold part, a similar application is provided in an .aab format.
 As here the `INSERT`statements contain encrypted data, it is not that easy to perform an analysis here.

 Instead, the application was analyzed in an Android emulator.